 A career as a physics teacher is hugely fulfilling.
 By sharing your knowledge and enthusiasm for the subject, you get to show young people how physics is central to everyday life and needn’t be hard to learn.
 And by training to teach such an important subject, you could be eligible for the highest range of tax-free training bursaries – or a prestigious scholarship from the Institute of Physics if you have a top degree.
 Alternatively, you could earn a salary while you train on School Direct (salaried) or with Teach First.

 Teaching physics is increasingly becoming an attractive career for the most talented people.
-In fact, the proportion of trainee physics teachers with a 2:1 or better rose by 15 percentage points between 2010 and 2014.
+In fact, many trainee physics teachers have a 2:1 or first.

 And as more and more talented people choose to make a difference by teaching the subject, it’s also becoming increasingly popular with A level students.

 This makes it a great time to train to teach physics.
-Not only have the financial incentives to train never been better, you could also go on to earn up to £65,000 as a leading practitioner.
+Not only have the financial incentives to train never been better, but you could also go on to earn up to £65,000 as a great teacher.

 Most importantly, you’ll have the opportunity to make a real difference to children’s lives, giving everyone the chance to reach their potential in a vital subject.

 Don’t be put off if you think you need to brush up on your knowledge of physics before you start.
 If the school(s) or university leading your training think you have the right skills to teach the subject but could do with refreshing your know-how, they might ask you to complete a subject knowledge enhancement (SKE) course to get you ready for your teacher training.